tsuru/tsuru-autoscale/README.md

 Alarm is composed by data sources, actions and by an expression.
 When the expression result is `true` the actions will be executed.

+### Wizard

+Wizard is an easy way to use autoscale with `tsuru`.
+Wizard creates the alarms for scale up and scale down, based on simple inputs like: ``

 ## Install as tsuru application

 ### Create tsuru app using Go platform